Duration part 2: chin rest in use

 - nose touch tin x1

 - end of session!
-When this goes well, you can start increasing the numbers of repetitions involving tin.
+When this pattern is fluent, gradually increase the number of repetitions that include the tin.

-This is a video of my former students Carol and Odie, doing variation of this exercise.
-Carol also shows a great way to deal with error – she just tossed a treat rest for another repetition.
+This is a video of my former students Carol and Odie doing a variation of this exercise.
+Carol also shows a great way to deal with error – she simply tossed a treat, reset, and arranged another repetition.